 - Protect the area when going for medical attention so that you don’t cause any further damage to the surrounding areas.

-If you are bleeding very heavily or you feel faint or as if you might pass out call triple zero (000) immediately and ask for an ambulance.
+If you are bleeding very heavily, if you feel faint or if think you might pass out, call triple zero (000) immediately and ask for an ambulance.
 If calling triple zero (000) does not work on your mobile phone, try calling 112.

 Not sure what to do next?

-If you are still concerned about bleeding after a vaginal injury, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.
+If you are still concerned about bleeding after a vaginal injury, you can use the healthdirect Symptom Checker to get advice on when to seek medical attention.